Antony Hewish: Personal life

 Hewish married Marjorie Elizabeth Catherine Richards in 1950.
 They had a son, a physicist, and a daughter, a language teacher.
 Hewish died on 13 September 2021, aged 97.
+Following his death, Hewish's Nobel Prize medal and other prizes were donated to Churchill College, Cambridge by his family.

 Religious views

 Hewish argued that religion and science are complementary.
 In the foreword to Questions of Truth, Hewish writes, "The ghostly presence of virtual particles defies rational common sense and is non-intuitive for those unacquainted with physics.
 Religious belief in God, and Christian belief ... may seem strange to common-sense thinking.
 But when the most elementary physical things behave in this way, we should be prepared to accept that the deepest aspects of our existence go beyond our common-sense understanding."